(You're Puttin') A Rush on Me

 "(You're Puttin') A Rush on Me" is a 1987 song by American singer Stephanie Mills.
-It was released as the second single from her album If I Were Woman.
+It was released as the second single from her album If I Were Your Woman.
 The song was her third number one on US Hot Black Singles chart and second number one in 1987.
 The single spent one week at the top spot and crossed over to the Billboard Hot 100, peaking at number eighty-five. "(You're Puttin') A Rush on Me" also peaked at number twenty-three on the dance charts.